Best National Banks

 Pros and Cons of National Banks

-Like everything in life, choosing a national bank as your primary financial institution comes with both positive and negative trade offs.
+Like everything in life, choosing a national bank as your primary financial institution comes with both positive and negative trade-offs.
 Let’s look at a few.

 • Product Offerings.
 National banks can be a one-stop shop for all of your financial needs.
 In addition to the standard checking and savings accounts, the big banks will offer mortgages, credit cards, personal and auto loans, investment services, and more.
-Plus, most are equally strong for business owners as they are in the consumer side (compared to credit unions, for example, who offer a wide range of personal products but are often lacking in business services.).
+Plus, most are equally strong for business owners as they are on the consumer side (compared to credit unions, for example, who offer a wide range of personal products but are often lacking in business services.).
 Even if you don’t need multiple products right now, you likely will someday, and building a relationship with a single institution can lead to loyalty rates and perks.

 • Convenience.
 One of the most obvious benefits of the big banks is the number of branches and ATMs they have across the country.
-While online and mobile banking makes this less of an attraction as it once was, it can still be a huge convenience if you happen to need support while traveling.
+While online and mobile banking makes this less of an attraction than it once was, it can still be a huge convenience if you happen to need support while traveling.

 • New Account Bonuses.
 National banks like PNC, Chase, and Citi have the marketing dollars to offer new account bonuses nearly year-round.
 If you’re otherwise fairly indifferent to which bank you choose, opening a new account at a national bank will likely see you get paid.

 • Lower Interest Rates.
 The flip side to the plethora of account options and physical locations is that national chains have higher overhead costs to support those and that typically means lower interest rates.
-However, this is definitely not always the case (particularly in the era of low-interest rates across the board) so you should check before taking that for granted.
+However, this is definitely not always the case (particularly in the era of low interest rates across the board) so you should check before taking that for granted.

 • Higher Fees.
-Similarly to the low-interest rates, national banks are also more likely to ding you with fees.
+Similarly to the low interest rates, national banks are also more likely to ding you with fees.
 Monthly account fees (though these can often be waived!), overdraft fees, NSF fees, fees for wire transfers and checkbooks, and more.
-If you often incur fees from your bank, we recommend having a solid understanding of which activities you’re most often charged for, and shopping specifically for accounts that minimize or completely eliminate these.
+If you often incur fees from your bank, we recommend having a solid understanding of which activities you’re most often charged for and shopping specifically for accounts that minimize or completely eliminate these.
 National banks like Discover, for example, differentiate themselves specifically by charging very, very few fees.

 • Less Personalized Service.
 Your local credit union or small regional bank will likely have more flexibility to consider scenarios on a case-by-case basis.
 For example, land loans are notoriously difficult because of the risk involved compared to a typical mortgage with the asset (the home) already in place.
 It’s common advice to check with your local credit union instead, which will better understand the value of the land in question.
 Another example is for those with less than stellar banking histories.
 If you’re actively taking steps to better your financial situation, but are still in the gray area, pleading your case to a local bank may be easier than a national chain.
 But those are just two small examples of the many ways that national chains may be more bound to corporate processes and operating procedures.